-The emergency response will be on when the temperature, including wind chill factor, drops to -30 C or lower for a 24-hour period or when an extreme cold warning/alert is issued by Environment Canada between Nov.
-18, 2019, and March 31, 2020.
+The emergency response will be on when the temperature, including wind chill factor drops to -25 C or lower for a 24 hours period between November 1, 2020 and April 1, 2021.
 When the response is active an alert will be posted at the top of this web page.

 There are individuals in our community who would benefit from these supports during periods of extreme cold weather.

-A task force consisting of municipal and community organizations and groups was assembled in July 2019 with the goal of having a collaborative plan in place by November 2019.
-The task force will be complete by November 2019, and will shift to the roles and responsibilities specific to the response.
+A committee consisting of municipal and community organizations and groups was assembled with the goal of having a collaborative plan in place by November 2020.
+The committee is comprised of:

-- City of Spruce Grove – Protective and Fire Services and Community Social Development
+- City of Spruce Grove – Protective and Fire Services & Community Social Development

 - TransAlta Tri Leisure Centre